Firescald Knob Hike

 From the junction of US 25/70 and NC 208 east of Hot Springs, NC, take NC Hwy.
 208 for 3.5 miles to the junction with NC Hwy.
 212. Turn left; you'll reach the Tennessee state line in 5.8 miles.
 The road turns to TN 70.
 Continue 0.3 miles, and then turn right onto Viking Mountain Road.
 The road is paved for about 5 miles and then turns to gravel, and the name changes to Bald Mountain Road as it winds its way up the mountain.
 You'll reach a junction at Jones Meadow about 8 bumpy miles from TN 70; turn left.
 (To the right are the towers on Camp Creek Bald).
 A short stretch of pavement ends atop Little Firescald Knob at a parking area.
 Park there.

 In the 1960's, construction began at an old strip mine below Camp Creek Bald.
 Investors hoped to turn the open areas into a ski resort which was to be called Viking Mountain.
 A ski lodge, restaurant, swimming pool, and several homes were built, but the development eventually failed.
-The land was bought by the US Forest Service and the clearings are that remains of the development today after the last structures were removed by the 90's.
+The land was bought by the US Forest Service and the clearings and old road beds are all that remains of the development today after the last structures were removed by the 90's.
 Many believe the bad road leading to the resort led to its eventual failure.

 The parking area is the location of the old ski lodge.
 Looking northeast from the parking area on Little Firescald Knob, away from the communications towers on Camp Creek Bald, you'll see the cleared area continuing downhill to a gap.
 Behind that, there's a great view of Blackstack Cliffs, which is your first destination on this hike.